• DESTINATIONS

 Overtourism Issues

-Boracay is perhaps familiar to many of us by being the picture perfect- screen saver featuring clear shimmery waters and powdery white sands however the number of visitors is quite an eye-opener.
+We all know Boracay as a picture perfect-screen saver destination with it’s clear shimmery waters and powdery white sands however the number of visitors who visit is quite an eye-opener.

 Back in 2000, the annual number of visitors was around 250,000 but this number has rocketed to close to 2 million.
-Vendors and the island, which is only four-square miles, has struggled to accommodate things like sewage waste and have to build over-ground PVC pipes, which lead direct to the ocean.
+The island is only four-square miles and together with vendors, it has struggled to accommodate sewage waste and has has to build over-ground PVC pipes, which lead direct to the ocean.
 The sewage is left untreated!
 This is turn has lead to the clear waters being filled with green algae, which has destroyed the once beautiful coral reefs by between 70-90%.
-The infrastructure is inadequate for a stupendous number of tourists and hotels.
+The infrastructure is inadequate for the large number of tourists and accommodation.

 Preventative Actions

-In August 2018, Borocay was closed for rehabilitation and and illegal beach-front properties were bulldozed.
-There are also bans on single-use plastic as well as hotels being asked to apply for permits which include a defined waste management system.
+In August 2018, Borocay was closed for rehabilitation over 6 months, which saw illegal beach-front properties bulldozed.
+The island has banned single-use plastic.
+Hotels are being asked to apply for permits which include a defined waste management system.

-The no drinking and smoking at white beaches is more strictly enforced as well as a ban on casinos.
-The island wasn’t fully rehabilitated until the end of 2019.
-There has also been talk of limiting the numbers of visitors to the islands and there is continual assessment for Boracay to ensure it’s act is cleaned up.
+The no drinking and smoking at white beaches is more strictly enforced together with a ban on casinos.
+The island wasn’t fully restored until the end of 2019.
+Boracay limits island visitors to around 6,400 to 6,500 daily arrivals, or 19,000–20,000 tourists at any given time.
+It still seems a lot but these numbers are continually being assessed to ensure it’s act is cleaned up.

-The Philippines is a country with a vast array of islands with beaches, to be precise 7,641.
+The Philippines is a country with many beach islands (around 7641).
 There’s a huge choice and these are not over-touristic destinations.
 Opt for Siargao or Palawan.
-Amanpulo is hailed to be a stunner!
-Go Spread the loves and avoid Boracy.
+Amanpulo is said to be a stunner!
+Go Spread the loves and avoid Boracay.

 Tours & Activities in Boracay